-- It is considered by many financial analysts as one of the smartest ways to invest in because at the time of initial investment the arbitrary gain can be derived from the asset.
+- It is considered by many financial analysts as one of the smartest ways to invest because, at the time of initial investment, the arbitrary gain can be derived from the asset.

-- The exact useful life of the wasting asset plays a vital role for the company’s management to plan its finances on the very beginning of the year.
+- The exact useful life of the wasted asset plays a vital role in the company’s management to plan its finances at the very beginning of the year.
 The wasting assets are used completely.

 - It also helps in the tax benefit for the company because every year the asset gets depreciated and thus it helps to reduce the tax liability of the company.

-- If the investors will understand the concept of wasting asset then it can easily manage its securities because many securities are also wasting assets they have a particular time decay.
-The benefits can only be derived from the options and contracts if the dealing is done on the given time.
-Therefore a smart investor can easily make decision and can be in the low risk situation.
+- If the investors will understand the concept then they can easily manage their securities because many securities are also wasting assets that have a particular time decay.
+The benefits can only be derived from the options and contracts if the dealing is done at the given time.
+Therefore a smart investor can easily make decisions and can be in a low-risk situation.

 - The wasting asset will not give any residual value to the company.

-- The wasting asset value keeps on decreasing or depreciating over the period of time and thus no value is left after that.
+- The wasting asset value keeps on decreasing or depreciating over a period of time and thus no value is left after that.